 Alternatively, bigger cities like Bozen and Meran which are literally around the corner, have adopted that amazing Mediterranean flair – typical Italian architecture, lines of pines trees, palms as well as olive and wine farms.
 This and the fact that these cities are also surrounded by mountains makes it so impressive.
 Honestly, I felt like I could hop between two completely different countries within 10 minutes!

 South Tyrol has developed its own traditional cuisine.
 What you can find is a mixture of the best from the Alps and the Mediterranean.
 Traditional farmhouses and alpine huts offer simple but delicious homemade dishes like Knödel, Apfelstrudel and Krapfen.
 All of them are family run businesses where the grandparents have been passed the secrets of their recipes down to their children.
 Also all the little farms produce their own goods and have a farm shop selling unique, self-made specialities.
-Other specialities that South Tyrol is famous for are their smoked ham, cheese, wine.
-Find my recommendations where to eat in one of my next posts about South Tyrol.
+Other specialities that South Tyrol is famous for are their smoked ham, cheese and wine.

 Don´t forget to pin my post: